marcelofajardo/tamtamcrm-frontend/README.md

 # TamTam CRM

 TamTam CRM is an all in one invoicing, accounting and crm system.
-It was built to prevent the need for multiple subscriptions with data spread across multiple systems.
-As well as giving you full control over customers, vendors, products, events, tasks and many other features.
-It also includes financial management including invoices, quotes, expenses, credits and payments.
+It was built to prevent a common issue often seen with other CRM's when you need to have multiple subscriptions with data spread across multiple systems.
+TamTam CRM is a functionality rich system providing you with a full package all in one place.
+The system is under continuous development and is updated regularly.
+Some of the features that can be found in TamTam CRM are as follows

 * Features
 * Multiple Accounts